-Today we look at the KandyPens Oura a portable dab rig.
+Today we look at the KandyPens’ Oura, a portable electronic dab rig.
 We’ll detail our experience objectively as always in our non-affiliate reviews.
-The Kandypens Oura runs $349 currently.
+The Kandypens Oura currently runs for $349.
 This price is more expensive than the Focus V Carta or the Pulsar RoK, and well in range of a Puffco Peak that goes for $379.
-We write this review having had extensive experience with a variety of eRigs.
-Let’s see if it delivers.
+We write this review having had extensive experience with a variety of e-Rigs.

 - Elegant aesthetic design